azdavis/azdavis.net/posts/define-pl-01.md

 Thus, if the condition evaluated to an integer not equal to 0, we would take the then-branch.
 And if it evaluated to 0, we would take the else-branch.

-Our only other option is to declare these kinds of expressions as "invalid".
+Our only other option is to declare these kinds of expressions as invalid.
 We could then refuse to evaluate these invalid expressions.

 We can disallow invalid expressions by defining a static semantics for Hatsugen.